cmgoffena13/DE-Capstone-Portfolio-2/README.md

 From a skillset perspective I am proficient in SQL and Python, which led me to choose these tools:
  - **Python**: easiest way to access Polygon's real-time websocket and The Guardian's API to get the data and send it to Kafka as a buffer.
  - **Kafka**: a buffer to collect the results of the streams as a temporary storage.
 This is the de-facto tool for real-time message brokers.
 Checked out RabbitMQ but Kafka is better for real-time.
  - **Flink**: the de-facto tool for streaming with minimal latency.
 I had already worked with Spark, so I wanted to expand my skillset here.
+Utilized pyflink.
  - **Iceberg**: Iceberg was created for streaming, gracefully handling appends.
-Works great with open source.
+Works great with open source and long-term storage.
  - **AWS**: I used AWS for my last project and really enjoyed the ease of use and UI.
 So here we are again.
  - **Flask**: I am proficient in Flask web development and I wanted a web page so that I could easily adjust the stream inputs.
  - **InfluxDB**: I wanted to originally use Prometheus, but Prometheus doesn't support inserting of data, just scraping websites.
 Needed a time-series database that supported inserts from Flink, so decided on the popular InfluxDB.
+ **EDIT**: InfluxDB ended up not having an official Flink connector, but still became my best option for real-time.
  - **Grafana**: Free dashboard tool designed for real-time data.
 I had already used Prometheus before, so it made sense to gain proficiency in Grafana since they work so well together.
  - **Docker**: great way to re-produce environments and easily create a network using docker-compose.